ActionableAgile/jira-to-analytics/README.md

 - 	Custom Field Name: ID of the custom field.

 Each custom field should be on its own line underneath the “Custom” heading—see the example config file for more detail.
-An example of what some lines in this section would look like is:
+An example of what this section might look like is:

+Custom:
-Team: customfield_10000
+&nbsp;&nbsp;&nbsp;&nbsp;Team: customfield_10000
-Regulatory Requirement: customfield_10001
+&nbsp;&nbsp;&nbsp;&nbsp;Regulatory Requirement: customfield_10001

 These custom fields will show up as filter attributes in the generated data file (please visit [https://www.actionableagile.com/format-data-file/](https://www.actionableagile.com/format-data-file/) for more information).